1. Longest Increasing Subsequence

 The Problem

 For example, when you drive down a major street in any city, you drive through a sequence of intersections with traffic lights, but you only have to stop at a subsequence of those intersections, where the traffic lights are red.
-If you’re very lucky, you never stop at all: the empty sequence is a subsequence of Q. On the other hand, if you’re very unlucky, you may have to stop at every intersection: Q is a subsequence of itself.
+If you’re very lucky, you never stop at all: the empty sequence is a subsequence of .
+On the other hand, if you’re very unlucky, you may have to stop at every intersection: is a subsequence of itself.

 Here are some examples: